Direct Instruction & Learning From Rosenshine Principles Of Instruction: How I Wish I’d Taught Maths (2)

 Craig also cites research from Coe et al (2014) entitled What Makes Great Teaching and the 2014 Centre for Education and Statistics report, What works best: evidence-based practices to help improve NSW performance, both of which reach similar conclusions.

-Explicit instruction (you may also have heard it be called direct instruction) elicits a great deal of pupil involvement, arguably more than in ‘discovery’ type approaches where some pupils can hide their non-involvement.
-This primary teaching strategy involves lots of questioning and guided pupil practice.
+Explicit instruction elicits a great deal of pupil involvement, arguably more than in ‘discovery’ type approaches where some pupils can hide their non-involvement.
+This primary teaching technique involves lots of questioning in the classroom and guided practice.
 It is not a one-way lecture, but it is firmly and unapologetically teacher led.

 Alternatively, if we try to facilitate children to discover mathematical relationships for themselves, their finite working memories are likely to become overloaded.
 The information-processing demands of such approaches is very high; too high.
 As a result, children often do not learn much from this teaching, despite our best intentions.
 Even worse, they may learn a misconception, so they actually leave the lesson worse off than when they arrived.

-Explicit instruction on the other hand, breaks learning down into small, readily processed steps.
+The direct instruction model, on the other hand, breaks learning down into small, readily processed steps.

-Primary teaching strategies – worked examples used explicit instructions in maths
+Primary teaching strategies – worked examples using direct instruction in maths

-The backbone of explicit instruction in maths is the worked example; that is to say a step-by-step demonstration of how to solve a problem.
+The backbone of explicit direct instruction in primary maths is the worked example; that is to say a step-by-step demonstration of how to solve a problem.

 Not that ground-breaking I hear you say; all maths teachers use worked examples; they are the bread and butter of our trade.